ProfBird/AndroidAppExamples-Java/README.md

   * Data is in the form of XML files downloaded from [CDYNE Weather](http://wiki.cdyne.com/?title=CDYNE_Weather)

 * WeatherForecast-SAX+SQLite+REST+ListView

+  *This app is no longer working.
+Weather Underground no longer provides a Web API*

   * Pulls forecast data from the Weather Underground REST service
 * Parse the XML forecast data using SAX
   * Stores the forecasts in a SQLite database
   * Uses a CursorAdapter to display a forecast in a ListView.

 * WeatherForecast-kSOAP+SQLite+ListView

 * Similar to WeatherForecast-SAX+SQLite+ListView, but it gets it's weather forecast data from a SOAP web service instead of from XML files.
 It uses kSOAP as the web service client.
 7/12/16: Unfortunately, the cdyne weather web service used by this app is defunct!

 * kSoapWaterTempDemo

   * A very simple app that demonstrates using the kSoap2-Android library to read from a web service.
 It reads the ocean temperature from a NOAA SOAP web service.
 * GeoDistanceCalcuator
   * Uses the Fused Location Provider (Google Play Services) to get the current latitude and longitude.